ZenoHub-Tanzania/README/README.md

 Our Github organization features a variety of projects that demonstrate our team's capabilities and expertise.
 Here are a few of our latest projects:

-- [Project 1](https://github.com/iamdastani/ZenoHub): A mobile app for managing tasks and deadlines.
+- [Project 1](https://github.com/iamdastani/ZenoHub): A website design for ZenoHub, showcasing our services and expertise.
 - [Project 2](https://github.com/iamdastani/MwanaBot): A web-based platform for online learning.
 - [Project 3](https://github.com/iamdastani/Smart-Home-Flutter-App): An open source library for machine learning algorithms.